-I coordinate a team of five data scientists and two software research enginners to deliver on a number of very exciting projects.
+I lead a team of seven data scientists and two software research enginners to deliver on a number of very exciting projects.
 I am also involved in coordinating and delivering a number of research projects with a particular interest in health bioinformatics.
 I make sure the project portfolio of the Facility is on track engaging with data analysts and clients to coordinate the deployment of different projects.
 I represent the Facility in numerous events and lead the organisation of seminars, courses and workshops, including courses in R statistics and data science.
 In particular I lead and coordinate our popular courses R for beginners and R for Data Science.

 I have extensive experience engaging with different institutions on a broad range of research areas, playing roles of leader, coordinator and executor at different stages on the research pipeline.
 I am a very proactive person that not only seeks collaborations and networking opportunities but also enjoys networking and brainstorming for new projects.
 Do not hesitate to contact if you wish to collaborate.